northwood-labs/terraform-provider-corefunc/docs/data-sources/str_snake.md

 subcategory: ""
 description: |-
   Converts a string to snake_case, removing any non-alphanumeric characters.
-  Maps to the caps.ToSnake() https://pkg.go.dev/github.com/chanced/caps#ToSnake
-  Go method, which can be used in Terratest https://terratest.gruntwork.io.
+  Maps to the corefunc.StrSnake() https://pkg.go.dev/github.com/northwood-labs/terraform-provider-corefunc/corefunc#StrSnake Go method, which can be used in Terratest https://terratest.gruntwork.io.
 ---
 -->